shivannis/xandr-docs-public/xandr-docs/articles/monetize/viewing-your-object-limits.md

 # Microsoft Monetize - Viewing your object limits

-Xandr limits the number of object (line items, creatives, etc.) that you can have on the platform.
+Microsoft Advertising limits the number of object (line items, creatives, etc.) that you can have on the platform.
 The Object Limits Report allows you to view these limits and proactively monitor your current usage.

 Both active and inactive objects are counted against the object limit.
 For creatives, only non-expired objects are counted against the limit.
 A creative expires when it has neither served nor been modified in 45 days.